EENI Global Business School

 Islam and Global Business.
 Islamic Economic Areas

-Doctorate: Ethics, Religion & Business, Islamic Business, African Business.
+Doctorate: Ethics, Religions & Business, African Business.

-Doctorate in International Business (DIB) Online
+Doctorate in International Business (DIB AI) Online

 Languages: Masters, Doctorate, International Business, English or Study Doctorate in International Business in French Islam en Afrique Ouest Study Master Doctorate in International Business in Spanish Islam en África.

-Foreign Trade and Business in West Africa
+Foreign Trade and Business in West Africa, AI

-Religious diversity in West Africa.
+religious diversity in West Africa.

 The West African region (317 million inhabitants) consists of the following countries Benin, Burkina Faso, Cape Verde, Ivory Coast, the Gambia, Ghana, Guinea, Guinea-Bissau, Liberia, Mali, Niger, Nigeria, Senegal, Sierra Leone, and Togo.